List of Steven Universe characters

-Characters of Steven Universe Future: Steven Universe, Garnet, Amethyst, Pearl, Connie Maheswaran, Lapis Lazuli, Peridot, Lars Barriga, Bismuth, Yellow Diamond, White Diamond, Blue Diamond, and others.
+Characters of Steven Universe Future: Steven Universe (center, below), Connie Maheswaran (to Steven's right), and Lars Barriga (behind Connie), along with several of the major gems in the series.

 Steven Universe is an American animated television series created by Rebecca Sugar and produced by Cartoon Network Studios.
 The series focuses on the adventures of the Crystal Gems—magical alien warriors who protect the Earth from their own kind—and the humans they interact with in the fictional town of Beach City.

 The series has received critical acclaim for the diversity and deep characterization of its characters; its portrayal of relationships, including queer relationships; and subversion of stereotypical gender norms, along with its art style, voice acting, music, and storytelling.

 Main characters

 Steven Universe

 Steven Universe is voiced by Zach Callison.

 The titular protagonist of the series, Steven Universe (voiced by Zach Callison) is the youngest and only male member of the Crystal Gems.
 His characterization is loosely inspired by series creator Rebecca Sugar's younger brother Steven Sugar, a background artist for the show.
 His portrayal as a male character whose heroism is based on traditionally feminine attributes such as empathy and nurturing, and who seeks to live up to the legacy of his heroic mother, has drawn favorable reaction from critics.

 In the show, Steven is the son of Greg Universe, a human musician, and Rose Quartz, the former leader of the Crystal Gems.
 Rose is described as having "given up her physical form to bring [Steven] into the world" as the first Gem-human hybrid, and her gemstone is embedded in his navel.
 At the beginning of the show's narrative, he is in his early teens but appears younger due to the interaction of his Gem magic with his aging process.
 Steven is caring, protective, brave, gentle, forgiving, and eager to help the people he loves with their problems; his optimism is often a source of strength for the other Crystal Gems.
 His gemstone gives him a wide range of magical abilities; one of the long-term story arcs of the series is his progress in learning about and mastering these abilities, beginning in the first episode with his first successful attempt to summon his Gem weapon, a pink shield.
 Other long-lasting character arcs involving Steven include his anxiety about filling his mother's place in the Crystal Gems and coping with her complex legacy and his developing friendship with his human best friend Connie.

 The sequel series, Steven Universe Future, focuses on Steven's psychological state in the aftermath of the events of the main series.
 In Future, Steven wrestles with feelings of purposelessness now that the battles he spent his early adolescence fighting are resolved, and copes with the lasting psychological trauma from the stress he experienced while fighting them.